Byron Donalds: Comments on Jim Crow era

-In a political outreach event in June 2024, Donalds opined as follows about the Jim Crow era:
+In a political outreach event in June 2024, Donalds said of the Jim Crow era:

 You see, during Jim Crow, the black family was together.
-During Jim Crow, more black people were not just conservative, black people have always been conservative-minded, but more black people voted conservatively.
+During Jim Crow, more black people were not just conservative—black people have always been conservative-minded—but more black people voted conservatively.
 And then, HEW, Lyndon Johnson, and then you go down that road, and now we are where we are.
 What's happened in America the last ten years, and I say it because it's my contemporaries…you're starting to see more black people be married in homes raising kids.

-After some backlash against those remarks, Donalds denied “that Black people were doing better under Jim Crow” or that “Jim Crow is great”, and also denied having been inaccurate when he said that black marriage rates were relatively high during that era.
+After some backlash against those remarks, Donalds denied "that Black people were doing better under Jim Crow" or that "Jim Crow is great", and also denied having been inaccurate when he said that black marriage rates were relatively high during that era.

+In February 2024, Donald Trump said that Donalds was among those he was considering as a running mate, and media outlets subsequently listed him as a potential vice-presidential nominee.